 Don’t waste time communicating through text what you can with imagery.
 About 90 percent of information transmitted to the human brain is visual, anyway.
 We process images and visual content 60,000 times faster than text.

 In fact, plastering your landing page with a wall of text is going to do no good anyway.
-It ties with the first point — you must be able to show users what you’re offering within the first five seconds.
+It ties in with the first point — you must be able to show users what you’re offering within the first five seconds.
 If you’re asking visitors to sift through paragraph after paragraph of text just to understand what’s going on, they’re just not going to bother.

 How to Fix It

-Use visual content to boost the experience, provide more engaging insights and keep everyone occupied and interested.
+Use visual content to boost the experience, provide more engaging insights, and keep everyone occupied and interested.